 What School Lunches Look Like In 20 Countries Around The World is a nice post from BuzzFeed.

 I’ve previously posted about extraordinary interactive infographics made by the Wall Street Journal and The New York Times that show how people in the United States spend their time.
-Now, The Economist has published a chart that compares and contrasts this kind of data among different countries.
+Now, The Economist has published a chart that compares and contrasts kind of data among different countries.

 Eric Lafforga has some amazing photographic portraits taken from around the world.
 Click on “Portfolio” and then a country.
 You’ll then be led to countless excellent photos.

-Art Through Time: A Global View looks like a pretty amazing site from WNET.
-This is how the multimedia site describes itself:
+Art Through Time: A Global View looks like a pretty amazing site from WNET. is how the multimedia site describes itself:

 Art Through Time: A Global View examines themes connecting works of art created around the world in different eras.
-The thirteen-part series explores diverse cultural perspectives on shared human experiences.
+The thirteen-part series explores diverse cultural perspectives on human experiences.

-It would definitely be challenging to English Language Learners, but the site looks so good I’m still going to add it to this list.
+It would definitely be challenging to English Language Learners, but the site looks so good I’m still going to add it to list.

 Daily life in May around the world is a series of photos from The Sacramento Bee.